 Normally, there are no extra steps needed to use your statement credits when they’re part of your card’s benefits.
 Sometimes, you might need to enroll in an offer—like with Uber Cash and dining credits for the American Express® Gold Card—but after that, a credit will appear on your account automatically after you make an eligible purchase.

-If you’re redeeming your rewards as statement credit, you’ll need to go through your online account to do so.
+If you’re redeeming your rewards as a statement credit, you’ll need to go through your online account to do so.
 Note, however, that while redeeming cash back for a statement credit is a fair deal, redeeming your points or miles for it is usually not the best idea.
 When you do that, your travel rewards can lose a lot of value.

-For example, if you redeem for Chase Ultimate Rewards points for a statement credit, the value will be 1 cent per point.
+For example, if you redeem your Chase Ultimate Rewards points for a statement credit, the value will be 1 cent per point.
 It’s more than many rewards programs offer for this type of redemption, but you can get much more with other redemption options, like an estimated 1.7 cents per point when you’re transferring your points to World of Hyatt or 1.5 points if you’re a Chase Sapphire Reserve® cardholder and purchasing travel through the Ultimate Rewards portal.

 Credit cards that offer annual statement credits